microsoft/azure-pipelines-yaml/design/use-statement.md

 `{versionSpec}` is a SemVer or SemVer-like string; see below.

+If the user doesn't specify a version, tasks are expected to do the equivalent of `which` to locate the existing tool.
+This is useful for doing things like setting proxy and auth for a system-native tool.

 ### Proxy setup

 By default, `use` will set up the target ecosystem to use the agent's proxy.